Diploma of Counselling

 Course Schedule

-Students undertake the course through self-paced online learning across 10-week block periods.
-Each week includes one 90-minute live interactive session.
-This session is scheduled every Wednesday from 4.30pm until 6pm and can be attended online or face-to-face at our Hawthorn East Campus, 391-393 Tooronga Road.
+This program is delivered through self-paced online learning within 9-week terms.
+Each week includes a 90-minute live interactive session held on Wednesdays from 4:30 PM to 6:00 PM Melbourne Time.
+These sessions can be attended either online or in person at our Hawthorn East campus, located at 391-393 Tooronga Road.

 Term Weeks Dates